pauldorehill/FSharp.Data.Cypher/README.md

 There are some other core types allowed with Neo4j e.g. date and times.
 Also add something for just returning a `dictionary` + `labels`.

 #### Operators
-Mathematical, null, XOR, string matching, regex
+Mathematical, null, XOR, string matching, regex.

 #### Import
 Nothing done yet

 ## Type Provider
 It could be possible to have typed access to the graph using a [Type Provider](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/type-providers/)... but no time for that just yet.
 A starting point may be a script that could be run to generate all the types based of a graph.

 ## Setup